chali/hadoop-cdh-pseudo-docker/README.md

 * JobHistoryServer
 * Oozie
 * Hue
-* Spark (instalation for execution on top of YARN)
+* Spark (installation for execution on top of YARN)

 ### Execution
 Get docker image